For the most up to date information on the The Justice Programme

 We do this through:

-We equip legal professionals, including campaigners and activists, with the know-how and skills they need to challenge the effects of public impact algorithms in their practice.
+We equip lawyers, campaigners and activists with the knowledge and skills you need to challenge Public Impact Algorithms in your work.